-- 69. (1) If an employee who is a registered voter notifies the employer before polling day that the employee requires leave of absence to vote at the election, the employer shall, if the absence desired is necessary to enable the employee to vote at the election, grant the employee permission to take leave of absence without any penalty or disproportionate deduction of pay for such reasonable period, not exceeding two days, as is necessary to enable the employee to travel and vote at the election. - (2) No employee shall obtain permission to take leave of absence under subsection (1) unless that employee intends to use the leave of absence to vote at the election. - (3) Subsection (1) does not apply to an employee whose services are essential for the preservation of human life or whose services are necessary for national security. - (4) An employer who contravenes subsection (1) commits an offence and is liable, on conviction to a fine- - (a) If the offender is a natural person, not exceeding two hundred and fifty thousand shillings; or - (b) If the offender is a body corporate, not exceeding, five hundred thousand shillings, in respect of each voter to whom leave of absence is denied.
+- 69. (1) If an employee who is a registered voter notifies the employer before polling day that the employee requires leave of absence to vote at the election, the employer shall, if the absence desired is necessary to enable the employee to vote at the election, grant the employee permission to take leave of absence without any penalty or disproportionate deduction of pay for such reasonable period, not exceeding two days, as is necessary to enable the employee to travel and vote at the election. - (2) No employee shall obtain permission to take leave of absence under subsection (1) unless that employee intends to use the leave of absence to vote at the election. - (3) Subsection (1) does not apply to an employee whose services are essential for the preservation of human life or whose services are necessary for national security. - (4) An employer who contravenes subsection (1) commits an offence and is liable, on conviction to a fine- - (a) if the offender is a natural person, not exceeding two hundred and fifty thousand shillings; or in respect of each voter to whom leave of absence is denied.